scitran/client/Run-function.md

 valid = st.toolboxValidate(tbx,'verbose',true);
 if ~valid, error('Set up your toolboxes!'); end
 ```
-If the toolboxes are not installed, the user would call the function
+If the toolboxes are not installed, the user can call the method
 ```
-% The install method is zip download.
-Use toolboxClone if you want to clone the repository. tbx = st.toolboxInstall(tbx);
+% The install method uses a zip download.
+Use toolboxClone if you want to clone the repository.
+% The tbx information can specify a specific commit. tbx = st.toolboxInstall(tbx);
 ```
 ### Running the function
-Then the Matlab function dtiErrorALDIT.m is run.
-Notice that you can send in parameters to the function to choose data sets or set parameter values.
+The Matlab function dtiErrorALDIT.m analyzes Flywheel data.
+The function accepts parameters that choose data or set parameter values.
 ```
-mFile = 'dtiErrorALDIT.m';
-% Make sure the project is available and get the id [s,id] = st.exist('project','ALDIT');
+% Make sure the project is available and get the id [valid,id] = st.exist('project','ALDIT');
-if s
+if valid
     clear params
     params.project = 'ALDIT';
     params.session = 'Set 1';
-    [~,RMSE1] = st.runFunction(mFile,...
+    [~,RMSE1] = st.runFunction('dtiErrorALDIT.m',...
         'container type','project',...
         'container ID',id,...
         'params',params);